ACA Premiums at Age 59 in 2026: All 50 States and D.C.

 Six of the nine non-expansion states rank in the top 20 of this analysis by age-59 premium:

-The overlap isn't a coincidence.
+The overlap reflects market structure.
 States with thinner individual insurance markets and less insurer competition produce higher base premiums.
 The 2.04x multiplier amplifies whatever that base is.
 A 59-year-old in a non-expansion state doesn't just pay more than a 40-year-old in the same state.
-They also pay more than a 59-year-old in an expansion state with better market infrastructure.
-MoneyGeek's state health care quality rankings show the same states repeatedly at the bottom on access and affordability measures.
+They pay more than a 59-year-old in an expansion state with better market infrastructure.
+MoneyGeek's state health care quality rankings show the same states at the bottom on access and affordability measures.

-Consider a 59-year-old in Mississippi earning $70,000 per year, above the 400% FPL subsidy cliff of roughly $62,400.
-With enhanced tax credits gone, that person pays the full unsubsidized rate: $1,513 per month, or $18,156 per year.
+A 59-year-old in Mississippi earning $70,000 a year, above the 400% FPL subsidy cliff of roughly $62,400, pays the full unsubsidized rate with enhanced tax credits gone: $1,513 a month, or $18,156 a year.
 No state-based backfill exists in Mississippi.
 No reinsurance program suppresses the base rate.
 And no Medicaid alternative exists for those who earn less but fall above the non-expansion state's traditional Medicaid cutoff.

-The non-expansion states that rank lower, Alabama (#25), South Carolina (#32) and Wisconsin (#21), still post premiums above $1,300 per month for a 59-year-old, with no full Medicaid alternative for the working-poor gap population.
+The non-expansion states that rank lower — Alabama (#25), South Carolina (#32) and Wisconsin (#21) — still post premiums above $1,300 a month for a 59-year-old, with no full Medicaid alternative for the working-poor gap population.

-The political dimension of this divide is documented in MoneyGeek's analysis of how uninsured rates vary by state along partisan lines.
-The 55 to 64 cohort in non-expansion states faces the sharpest version of that gap.
+MoneyGeek's analysis of how uninsured rates vary by state along partisan lines shows this divide.
+People ages 55 to 64 in non-expansion states have the widest gap.

 What Can 59-Year-Old Marketplace Enrollees Do?